jrrddev/jrrd-portfolio/README.md

-# 👋 Hey there, I'm Syn4ps3
+# 👋 Hey there, I'm jrrd

 🎓 I'm a Grade 12 TVL-ICT student from Iloilo, Philippines, on the path to taking **BS Computer Science (BSCS)**.
 💻 I love building tech projects, learning programming, and exploring how things work behind the screen.